yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/metadata/imetadataemit-setmethodprops-method.md

 #### <a name="parameters"></a>Parametreler
  `md`
- [in] Değiştirilecek yöntemi için belirteci.
+ [in] Değiştirilecek yöntemi için belirteç.

  `dwMethodFlags`
  [in] Üye öznitelikleri.